FilipsCalijs/school_homework/README.md

 # Best Homework from RVT

-just for push, couse i am in Tenerife and i have a holidays, let me relax!!!!
 This repository is created to showcase my best and most interesting homework assignments from RVT (the technical college where I study).

 ## Description